-Our corporate headquarters are located in Davis, California, in a facility consisting of approximately 20,775 square feet of office, laboratory, and growth chamber space under a lease that expires on June 30, 2018, pursuant to which we have an option to renew the lease for an additional three-year term.
-This facility accommodates research and development, operations, analytical services, regulatory, and administrative activities.
-We also lease approximately 4,381 square feet of office and laboratory space in Seattle, Washington, where our team of scientists executes our TILLING technology platform, under a lease that expires on December 31, 2016.
-Our administrative offices in Phoenix, Arizona consist of 2,976 square feet under a lease that expires on June 30, 2018 and accommodate finance, legal, and other administrative activities, as well as sales and marketing activities for our Sonova products.
-We also lease greenhouse space and farm land for agricultural use in Northern California as well as farmland in Idaho.
+Our corporate headquarters are located in Davis, California, in a facility consisting of approximately 20,775 square feet of office, laboratory and growth chamber space under a lease that expires on June 30, 2018, pursuant to which we have an option to renew the lease for an additional three-year term.
+This facility accommodates research and development, operations, analytical services, regulatory and administrative activities.
+In December 2016, in connection with our organizational streamlining, we committed to consolidate our research facilities and began to wind down our Seattle research location, which is operating on a month-to-month lease, effective January 1, 2017.
+We expect the transfer of equipment and skills from our Seattle facility to be completed by March 2017.
+Our administrative offices in Phoenix, Arizona, consist of 2,976 square feet under a lease that expires on June 30, 2018 and accommodate our finance, legal and other administrative activities, as well as sales and marketing activities for our SONOVA products.
+We lease greenhouse space and farm land for agricultural use in Northern California as well as farmland in Idaho.
 We also lease grain bin and office space in Idaho under a lease that expires on March 3, 2019.